-Earlier this week, the band was informed by administrators that they would no longer be able to perform at any athletics events, and that the University would instead invite outside community groups to put on gameday performances.
+Earlier this week, the band was informed by administrators that it would no longer be able to perform at any athletics events, and that the University would instead invite outside community groups to put on gameday performances.
 The announcement came after CUMB was told by administrators last fall that its University funding would no longer be provided starting this academic year, and that the band should instead seek recognition through a student governing board to receive financial support.
 However, the band did not meet the necessary registration deadlines, meaning that it is currently an unofficial group and receives no Columbia funding.

 CUMB’s show on the Steps, aptly titled “The Second CUMBing,” consisted of the songs and jokes that were supposed to make up its setlist for the football home opener.

 According to band Head Manager Cameron Danesh, SEAS ’20, the band’s demonstration is representative of a larger part of Columbia’s athletics culture being taken from the school community.